townxelliot/zerocity-gazetteer/src/zerocity_brochure.md

 The price of your short break to Zerocity includes:

-* one way travel to The Port
+* one way travel to The Stairport
 * transfer to your chosen location on arrival
 * accommodation of our choice
 * counselling, if you escape